 Still, for readers eager to know more about Mormon history and beliefs, Bowman’s book is well written and comprehensive.
 It’s organized chronologically, which helps make the case for the religion’s ongoing and organic relationship with the republic.

-In “LDS in the USA,” Lee Trepanier and Lynita K. Newswander (an unidentified Mormon author) want to make a similar argument, but their book, unlike Bowman’s, is burdened by circular reasoning and repetitive prose.
+In “LDS in the USA,” Lee Trepanier and Lynita K. Newswander (another unidentified Mormon author) want to make a similar argument, but their book, unlike Bowman’s, is burdened by circular reasoning and repetitive prose.
 That’s a shame, because their premise is sound.
 Rather than write another history of the faith, they aim to appraise the Mormon contribution to American civilization.
 But chapters on culture, politics and religion are more descriptive than analytical.
 The authors detail the growing role of Mormons in Hollywood yet say little about their objectives or impact.
 Likewise, they discover an increasing number of Mormon politicians, but the only conclusion the authors draw is that many non-Mormons won’t vote for them.

 Are Mormons just like the rest of us?
 Is their story quintessentially American?
 Have their struggles concerning federalism, church-state relations and religious freedom shaped American society in fundamental ways?
 Probably, maybe and definitely.
 But all major religious groups have distinctive characteristics, make salutary contributions to society and write themselves into our collective national history.
 Mormons are distinctive because their history still surrounds us.
 Unlike Jews, Muslims or Christians whose first generations have long since passed into dust, contemporary Mormons have letters, diaries and journals from their founding forebears.
 Mitt Romney’s great-great- grandfather was one of Joseph Smith’s first converts.
 That’s a different historical relationship than Jews have to Moses or Muslims to Mohammed.
 Similarly, Mormons’ bold challenges to marriage, government and conventional notions of Jesus and God the Father still reverberate, even if they are no longer practiced or widely preached.